Latest international rankings from Shanghai Jiao Tong University show Viterbi School gaining ground

-October 11, 2007 — The Viterbi School of Engineering placed twelfth in the world in engineering, technology and computer science programs in the recently released 2007 Shanghai Jiao Tong University rankings of the world’s top 100 universities.
+October 09, 2008 — The Viterbi School of Engineering moved up to 11th in the world in engineering, technology and computer science programs in the recently released 2008 Shanghai Jiao Tong University rankings of the world’s top 100 universities.

-"We're thrilled to be ranked 12th in the world," said Yannis C. Yortsos, dean of the Viterbi School.
-"These rankings are based on things like numbers of publications and how highly cited publications are.
-And it was not self-submitted data either."
+"We're thrilled to have our achievements recognized," said Yannis C. Yortsos, dean of the Viterbi School.
+"These rankings are based on things like numbers of publications and how highly cited these publications are."

 MIT came in first among all public and private university programs in engineering, technology and computer science worldwide.